 - Distraction techniques.

-- Treatment is needed only in the moderate-to-severe forms of the disorder and where symptoms are having a significant negative impact on quality of life.
+- RLS treatment is needed only in the moderate-to-severe forms of the disorder and where symptoms are having a significant negative impact on quality of life.

 - Guidelines advise that non-ergot dopamine agonists should be first-line treatment.
-Specifically, rotigotine, pramipexole and ropinirole are recommended and have been proven effective in RLS.
+Specifically, rotigotine, pramipexole and ropinirole are recommended and have been proven effective in RLS .
+Rotigotine is available as a transdermal patch for daytime symptoms .
 Some ergot-derived dopamine agonists were shown to be effective, particularly cabergoline and also pergolide; however, these are not advised due to the high incidence of severe adverse effects.
 Dopaminergic treatment with levodopa (L-dopa) has been shown to be effective but is no longer advised due to the higher risk of augmentation when compared with dopamine agonists.

 - Management options which have been investigated but NOT found to be conclusively effective, and which are not currently advised, include: